pixeljammed/cs-nea-2024/README.md

-# cs-nea-2024
+# Computer Science 2024: NEA Project
- My computer science NEA for A Level.
+ My computer science coursework for A Level.
 It is a video editor written in .NET/C# using WPF.

  **Work in Progress**